map of IDRC driver training locations in New Jersey

 The IDRC location for residents of Burlington County, New Jersey is in Westampton, NJ

-For more information or to schedule an appointment, contact Mr. Jim Melvin by email at jmelvin@co.burlington.nj.us or by phone at 609-265-5855.
+For more information or to schedule an appointment, contact Bethany Selph-Sitler by email at bselphsitler@co.burlington.nj.us or by phone 609-265-5855.

 Burlington County IDRC